bowang-lab/BIONIC/README.md

 ### Introduction
-BIONIC is a deep-learning based biological network integration algorithm that uses graph convolutional networks (GCN) to learn integrated features for genes or proteins across input networks.
+BIONIC (**Bio**logical **N**etwork **I**ntegration using **C**onvolutions) is a deep-learning based biological network integration algorithm that extends the graph convolutional network (GCN) to learn integrated features for genes or proteins across input networks.
 BIONIC produces high-quality node features and is scalable both in number of networks and network size.

 An overview of BIONIC can be seen below.